 Aside from basic post image processing to make the photos pop a bit more on the page, there have been no tricks used on the food itself.
 They are true representations of the recipes I have made.
 I have not used talcum powder to simulate icing sugar simply because it photographs better.
 The roast chicken is as it actually looked out of the oven and I have not used a blow torch to “touch up” and brown the skin to make it look more perfect.
 The brown spots on the cheese on the pizza came from actually baking in the oven and were not painted on.
 While not all results may look exactly the same for you when making the recipe, be assured that I am not misrepresenting the recipes I am posting.

-If you would like to share photos from my recipes, please make sure to credit the photos with
+I’m thrilled if you love my photos!
+However, if you would like to share photos from my recipes, please make sure to credit the photos with

 b) a link back to adayinthekitchen.com.